davidlares/automating-ssh/README.md

-# Automating SSH connections
+## Automating SSH connections

 The following is a script for automating SSH connections via Python `Pexpect`.

-According to the official docs, the `Pexpect` package works for controlling other applications and handling responses as if a human were typing commands. `Pexpect` Python scripts allow your script to `spawn child applications`, and its commonly used to perform connectivity tasks such as `SSH` or `FTP` connections and its human interactions.
+According to the official docs, the `Pexpect` package works for controlling other applications and handling responses as if a human were typing commands. `Pexpect` Python scripts allow your script to `spawn child applications`, and it's commonly used to perform connectivity tasks such as `SSH` or `FTP` connections and human interactions.

-I worked with a `Kali` and a `Metasploitable2` virtualized machine in order to use a compromised machine connected on a bridged-network (same subnet).
+I worked with a `Kali` and a `Metasploitable2` virtualized machine to use a compromised machine connected on a bridged network (same subnet).

-The command performed after the ssh connection is established, is the `cat /etc/shadow | grep root`.
-This file can be visible if you have `root` access privilege and the target machine will need to have the `22` port open (SSH port open).
+The command performed after the SSH connection is established is the `cat /etc/shadow | grep root`.
+This file can be visible if you have `root` access privilege, and the target machine will need to have the `22` port open (SSH port open).

 ## Set up